Funding Opportunities & Awards

 The Dean's Lecture Award

-The Dean's Lecture Award Committee encourages members of the Arts and Sciences community to nominate colleagues to receive the Dean's Lecture Award and to present the Dean's Lecture each fall and spring.
+TThe Dean's Lecture Award Committee encourages members of the Arts and Sciences community to nominate colleagues to receive the Dean's Lecture Award and to present the Dean's Lecture each fall and spring.
 The Committee selects both award recipients in the spring.

-The purpose of the Dean's Lecture Award is to recognize and honor colleagues in the College of Arts and Sciences who have consistently demonstrated the ability to translate their professional knowledge and skill into exciting classroom experiences for their students; faculty who meet the challenge of being both excellent teachers and highly respected professionals in their own disciplines.
+Established in 1991, the purpose of the Dean's Lecture Award is to recognize and honor colleagues in the College of Arts and Sciences who have consistently demonstrated the ability to translate their professional knowledge and skill into exciting classroom experiences for their students; faculty who meet the challenge of being both excellent teachers and highly respected professionals in their own disciplines.
 The Award is a celebration of the unusually high quality of our faculty and is an important and treasured event each semester.

 There are three criteria for this award: